Tumour, node and metastasis (TNM) staging is one of the systems used to stage bowel (colon and rectal) cancer.

 The stage of a cancer tells you how big it is and how far it has spread.
 It helps your doctor decide which treatment you need.

-Doctors may also use the number staging or the Duke's staging system.
+Doctors may also use the number staging system.
+The Duke's staging system is rarely used anymore.

 Tumour describes the size of the tumour.
 This is a simplified description of the T stage.